Saraband: Reception

 On review aggregate website Rotten Tomatoes, the film holds an approval rating of 91% based on 85 reviews, with an average score of 7.85.
 The website's critical consensus reads, "If Saraband appears to be a minor entry in Ingmar Bergman's filmography, it's still an accomplished piece of work from one of cinema's greatest masters."
-Film Critic Roger Ebert called the film "powerfully, painfully honest" and gave the film four stars out of four.
+Roger Ebert called the film "powerfully, painfully honest" and gave the film four stars out of four.
 The film ranked 9th on Cahiers du Cinéma's Top 10 Films of the Year List in 2004.